-The Contractor shall ensure the delivery of medically necessary and clinically appropriate covered behavioral health services to members in conformance with AMPM Policy 320-T1, AMPM Policy 320-T2, and AMPM Exhibit 300-2B.
-Refer to AMPM Policy 310-B for further information and description of covered behavioral health services.
+The Contractor shall ensure the delivery of medically necessary and clinically appropriate covered behavioral health services to members in conformance with AMPM Policy 310-B, AMPM Policy 320-T1, AMPM Policy 320-T2, and AMPM Exhibit 300-2B.

-The Contractor shall ensure, as specified in 42 CFR Part 54, that individuals receiving SUD treatment services under the SABG be informed of their right to receive services from a provider to whose religious character they do not object.
-If an individual objects to the religious character of a behavioral health provider, the provider shall refer the individual to an alternative provider within seven days, or earlier when clinically indicated, after the date of the objection.
+The Contractor shall ensure, as specified in 42 CFR Part 54, that individuals receiving SUD treatment services under the SUBG be informed of their right to receive services from a provider to whose religious character they do not object.
+If an individual objects to the religious character of a behavioral health provider, the provider shall refer the individual to an alternative provider within seven days, or earlier when clinically indicated after the date of the objection.
 Upon making such a referral, providers shall notify the Contractor of the referral and ensure that the individual contacts the alternative provider.
 The Contractor shall develop and make available policies and procedures that indicate who and how providers shall notify the Contractor of these referrals.
-The Contractor shall ensure behavioral health providers providing substance use services under the SABG, notify individuals of this right; refer to AMPM Policy 320-T1.
+The Contractor shall ensure behavioral health providers providing substance use services under the SUBG, notify individuals of this right; refer to AMPM Policy

+320-T1.
 Providers shall document that the individual has received notice in the individual's medical record.

-The Contractor shall submit to AHCCCS a SABG/MHBG Treatment Providers Oversight Monitoring Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall submit to AHCCCS MHBG and SUBG Program Status Reports as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

 Non-Title XIX/XXI services include:

 - 1. Auricular Acupuncture. - 2.
-Childcare. - 3.
-Mental Health Services (formerly known as traditional healing). - 4.
+Childcare (also referred to as child sitting services). - 3.
+Traditional Healing services. - 4.
 Room and Board. - 5.
 Supportive Housing rent/utility subsidies and relocation services other than those managed by the AHCCCS Housing Administrator. - 6.
-Children's Behavioral Health Services delivered as a result of a referral from an educational institution, in compliance with A.R.S. § 36-3436.01
+Children's Behavioral Health Services delivered as a result of a referral from an educational institution, in compliance with ARS 36-3436.01.